jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ---

 A printer sets small metal letters into rows.
-Loads a paper.
-The press comes down—once, a page.
-Again, a page.
+Loads a paper sheet.
+He turns a screw, the press comes down.
+A page is made.
+He repeats.
 Again.
+Again.
+Again....

 Dozens of sheets stack.
 Books are bound, a hundred the same, then a hundred more.

-A shop on a cobbled street sets one in the window.
+A shop on a cobbled street.
+A sign sits outside.

 *The Prince.
 Niccolo Machiavelli.*